ZieglerAE/OSACHumanitarianDashboard/README.md

 <b> About the Data:</b> This dashboard uses data from the Armed Conflict Location Event Database (ACLED) and the Aid Worker Security Database (AWSD).
 This data is publicly available and open source in nature.
 It does not include incidents not reported in the media or to either organization directly.
 The number of incidents involving or against humanitarian workers abroad is likely much larger than the sum of this portrayed dataset.
 For additional resources regarding incidents affecting the humantarian community abroad, please see the resources listed at the bottom of this slider.
 A repository of the data used is found on GitHub here, published at the end of every day.
 The dashboard itself updates four (4) times a day.

+Note: Location and fatality data may not be exact.
+Event location data at the lat/long level and fatality counts may differ by account or source.
+This dashboard relies on information input by ACLED and AWSD and should not be viewed as an authoritative source on specific event location or fatality information.

 <b> Data attributions: </b> <em> "Humanitarian Outcomes, Aid Worker Security Database, https://aidworkersecurity.org/"  / “Armed Conflict Location & Event Data Project (ACLED); https://www.acleddata.com/" </em>

 Please do not use, reproduce, or otherwise share without attribution to the original datasources and <em> "Overseas Security Advisory Council (OSAC), Humanitarian Incidents in Africa Dashboard, https://osac.gov" </em>